uditalias/injex/website/docs/runtimes-create.md

 This method will get the config argument passed to the static `create` method and should return the full configurations for this runtime with default values as a fallback.

 :::note Recommendation
-The static `create()` method is not mandatory for the runtime to operate but you want to implement it in order to be consistent with other runtimes.
+The static `create()` method is not mandatory for the runtime to operate, but you want to implement it consistently with other runtimes.
 :::

-A config interface should extends the [`IContainerConfig`](#icontainerconfig-interface) interface as you can see in line 3.
+A config interface should extend the [`IContainerConfig`](#icontainerconfig-interface) interface, as you can see in line 3.

 Example from the Node runtime: